-TheShoppingLists.com contains records of shopping lists, mostly found in super market trolleys.
+TheShoppingLists.com contains records of shopping lists and grocery lists, mostly found in super market trolleys.
 The lists are left behind by the people who used them.

 The shopping lists give an insight to these people and clues about their circumstance.
 In many cases it is possible to determine points regarding: